 If you are an attorney seeking pro bono help for a public interest matter from our students, visit our For Employers page.
 SJI does not offer legal advice to individuals or organizations.

-Watch our Pro Bono 101 video tutorial to learn more about the Columbia Law School pro bono graduation requirement for J.D.s, the New York State Bar admission pro bono requirement, how to find pro bono opportunities, and how to get credit for your work.
+Watch our Pro Bono 101 video tutorial or our more recent Pro Bono Information Session for 2Ls and 3Ls from Spring 2022 to learn more about the Columbia Law School pro bono graduation requirement for J.D.s, the New York State Bar admission pro bono requirement, how to find pro bono opportunities, and how to get credit for your work.